Podium

 In sports, a type of podium can be used to honor the top three competitors in events.
 In the modern Olympics a tri-level podium is used.
 Traditionally, the highest platform is in the center for the gold medalist.
 To their right is a lower platform for the silver medalist, and to the left of the gold medalist is a lower platform for the bronze medalist.
 At the 2016 Rio Summer Olympics, the Silver and Bronze podium places were of equal elevation.
 In many sports, results in the top three of a competition are often referred to as podiums or podium finishes.
 In some individual sports, podiums is an official statistic, referring to the number of top three results an athlete has achieved over the course of a season or career.
 The word may also be used, chiefly in the United States, as a verb, "to podium", meaning to attain a podium place.

+Etymology

+The word podium derives from Latin, which in turn borrowed it from Ancient Greek πόδιον (podion), a word derived from πούς (pous, "foot", with a stem pod-).

-First use at modern Olympics
+Use at modern Olympics

 Podiums were first used at the 1930 British Empire Games (now Commonwealth Games) in Hamilton, Ontario and subsequently during the 1932 Winter Olympics in Lake Placid and the 1932 Summer Olympics in Los Angeles.

+Podiuming has become a slang term for finishing a contest within the first three places.
+The use of the word podium as a verb instead of noun is controversial.
+The New York Times wrote on the very subject of the correct use of the word podium during its Winter Olympic coverage in 2010.